ezcatdb/molbiol_lung_corpus-guidelines/_entity/Measurement.md

 'Measurement', which can be a group in phenotype, will be annotated in this category.
 The following words/phrases should be annotated as 'Measurement'.

-The definition of 'Disorder' is based on the Semantic types of
+The definition of 'Measurement' is based on the Semantic types of
 - 'lbpr' (Laboratory Procedure)
 - 'lbtr' (Laboratory or Test Result)
 - 'clna' (Clinical Attribute)
 - 'diap' (Diagnostic Procedure)

 in the <a href="https://www.nlm.nih.gov/research/umls/">UMLS database</a>.
+These words/phrases may suggest the state of [Disorder](), and usually appear along with the corresponding values.

 Based on <a href="https://en.wikipedia.org/wiki/Spirometry">spirometry</a>:
 - forced vital capacity (UMLS; C3714541)